The Magnificent Marble Machine: Money ball

 If a team reached the target score after playing two balls, the team played a bonus "gold money ball" in which the player earned $200 for each noisemaker and bumper.
 The goal was originally 15,000 points for each new champion, and lowered by 1,000 for each return visit.
 Later, the goal started at 13,000 points, and the money ball earned $500 for each bumper hit.

 At some point in the run, this round was redesigned to be a multi-player "money ball marathon" rather than a bonus round any player might be able to achieve in any one play of the machine.
 The contestant achieving the top point score over a two-week period was awarded a money ball round.
 This format lasted for five marathons (ten weeks), after which the money ball was dropped from the game altogether.

 After the money ball round was removed, the electronic point counters on the pinball machine were covered over.
 Contestants then only played for prizes obtained by hitting the seven bumpers and hitting all seven bumpers won a $5,000 bonus.

 Format change

 In early 1976, and continuing for the remainder of the run, game play changed to feature two teams of two celebrities each playing the front game.
 The winning team headed to the machine.
 One celebrity drew a name from the drum (filled out by the studio audience) and the lucky person played the bonus round with each celebrity.

 The bonus round returned to having a goal, which was fixed at 10,000 points for each playing.
 The rules that were in place before the format change were reinstated; points could only be scored by hitting the thumper bumpers, hitting all seven won the audience member the bonus prize, and the money ball round returned to the game.

+Production

+The set and pinball machine were designed by Jim Newton after studying several 1960s pinball machines.
+The back of the machine had seven windows with a geometric design to indicate the seven prizes and a score display.
+The set with the giant pinball machine took 60 days to build, taking over 2,000 man hours and overseen by NBC's manager of scenic operations, Anton Schaub.

+The marbles were repainted after each taping session.

+When the set was dismantled, Jim Newton retained one flipper, and one ball.